sunlight-622/a-lightweight-feature-enhancement-model-LFEM-/README.md

 Han, Yanan and Yan, Xufei and Li, Yuan and Li, Danyang and Liu, Xiao-chao and Huang, Haishan and Bie, Da-wei；A lightweight feature enhancement model for UAV detection in real-world scenarios,2025

+## Acknowledgement

+This project structure is based on the YOLO[GitHub Issues](https://github.com/ultralytics/yolov5/), repository with additional methods, metrics and implementation improvements.

 For YOLOv5 bug reports and feature requests please visit [GitHub Issues](https://github.com/ultralytics/yolov5/issues), and join our [Discord](https://ultralytics.com/discord) community for questions and discussions!